anakli/pocket-controller/kubernetes/README.md

 ## Before you start

-Create a pocket-kubernetes VPC, pocket-kubernetes subnet, pocket-kubernetes-open security group.
+Create a pocket-kubernetes VPC, pocket-kubernetes subnet, pocket-kubernetes-open security group and internet gateway.
 Create a s3 bucket for your kops cluster state store.
 Choose a name for your pocket cluster that ends with '.k8s.local', e.g., pocketcluster.k8s.local.